 - Fares – Delhi to Manali bus fare ranges from INR 850 – INR 2000.

 - Manali to Sethan village by cab is INR 1500.Approx

-Things to do in sethan village
+Things to do in Sethan Valley Hampta

-Where To Stay in Sethan village
+Where To Stay in Sethan Village

 Where To Eat In Sethan Valley

 Sethan Valley may be a remote area, but there are still plenty of food options available for visitors.
 Some of the best places to eat in Sethan Valley include:

 - Sethan Ka Dhaba: This is a popular spot among visitors and locals alike.
 They offer traditional Indian dishes such as chole bhature, rajma chawal, and thali.

 - Jimmy’s Kitchen: This place serves a mix of Indian, Chinese, and Tibetan cuisine.
 They have a cozy ambiance and serve delicious momos, thukpa, and other Tibetan dishes.